Quickstart

 Default: 20Func<IElement, bool>IsNodeVisible

 The function used to determine if a node is visible.
-Used in the process of determinting if the document is readerable
+Used in the process of determining if the document is readerable.

 Default: 5intParagraphThreshold

-The default number of characters a node must have in order to be used for scoring
+The default number of characters a node must have to be used for scoring.

 Settings Notes

-The algorithm for scoring assign some score to each valid node, then it determines the best node depending on their relationships, i.e., what score ancestors and descendants of the node have.
-The settings NTopCandidates, AncestorsDepth and ParagraphThreshold can help you customize this process.
-It makes sense to change them if you are interested in some sites that uses a particular style or design of coding.
+The scoring algorithm assigns a score to each valid node, then determines the best node based on its relationships (i.e., the score of the node's ancestors and descendants).
+The settings NTopCandidates, AncestorsDepth, and ParagraphThreshold allow you to customize this process.
+It is useful to change them if you are targeting sites that use a specific coding

 Article Model